-EURIE 2018 Workshops:
+EURIE 2019 Workshops:

 Target audience: Managers and officers working in international student recruitment, seeking to further their knowledge of strategic online marketing and optimization.

-Trainers: Benedikt Wirmer and Levent Gaşgil
+Trainers: Carmen Neghina and Levent Gaşgil

-Bio: Levent Gaşgil holds a Master’s degree in Educationcal Sciences and has been working in consultancy and research for 12+ years.
+Bio: Levent Gaşgil holds a Master’s degree in Educationcal Sciences and has been working in consultancy and research for 10+ years.
 Levent is experienced in international student recruitment processes and optimisation, having worked as the Deputy Director and then Director of the International Office of Yaşar University between 2012 and 2016.
-Levent is currently working at StudyPortals on the implementation and management of online student recruitment campaigns for international universities in Turkey and a range of other countries.
+Levent is currently working at Studyportals on the implementation and management of online student recruitment campaigns for international universities in Turkey and a range of other countries.

 The successful engagement and integration of international students

 Brief descpription: International students who connect with local students and faculty are more likely to feel a sense of security and belonging and more likely to achieve academic success and personal growth.
 In the case of the UK, more restrictive visa rules and Brexit are making overseas students feel less welcome and it is now even more crucial for institutions to help them settle in.
 Bringing together home and international students, raising awareness among domestic students of different cultural needs, and providing pre-arrival information for international students are just a few examples of how the challenges of successful integration can be met to enhance the experience for all students.
 This workshop will first look at contexts, practices and trends in international student engagement and then shift to institutional-level discussions.
 Participants will share experiences from their own institutions with others.
 The workshop will cover how successful international student integration can be measured and evaluated through various student feedback tools.